 Apple is all set to host its special “California Streaming” launch event on Tuesday and this year one can expect the tech giant to unveil the iPhone 13 lineup and the Apple Watch Series 7, along with new iPads and Macs.

 The iPhone 13 lineup may mirror the iPhone 12 family of phones, with a 5.4-inch iPhone 13 Mini, 6.1-inch iPhone 13, 6.1-inch iPhone 13 Pro, and 6.7-inch iPhone 13 Pro Max.

-The upcoming iPhones are widely believed to bring some upgrade.
+The upcoming iPhones are widely believed to bring some upgrades.

-The iPhone 13 lineup will start with 128GB of storage, with no 64GB option for any models.
+The iPhone 13 lineup will start with 128GB of storage, with no 64GB option for any model.

 The iPhone 13 Pro and iPhone 13 Pro Max will be available with up to 1TB of storage, which would be the largest capacity ever offered for an iPhone, reports MacRumors

 The devices are said to be powered by Apple’s next-generation A15 chip manufactured based on TSMC’s 5nm+ process.

 The entire iPhone 13 range is also expected to sport the LiDAR sensor.
 The sensor first appeared in the latest generation iPad Pro in March this year followed by the iPhone 12 Pro and iPhone 12 Pro Max.